inhandnet/MobiusPi-Docs-EN/QuickStart.md

 ![](images/2020-01-03-10-56-50.png)
  &nbsp;

-  On the App status interface, you can see that the App has successfully run on the gateway.
+  On the App status interface, you can see that the App has successfully run on the IG500.
 The HelloWorld App deployment is completed.
 ![](images/2020-01-03-10-59-08.png)

 ### 6. Check App Status